informalsystems/hermes/guide/src/query_channel.md

     hermes query channels <OPTIONS>

 DESCRIPTION:
-    query the identifiers of all channels on a chain
+    Query the identifiers of all channels on a chain

 POSITIONAL ARGUMENTS:
     chain_id                  identifier of the chain to query